Sorting

 defaultSortAsc | boolean | true | Initial sort direction. false = descending. |

-onSort | (column, direction, sortedRows) => void | - | Called on every sort change with the active column, direction, and sorted rows. |
+onSort | (column, direction, sortedRows, sortColumns) => void | - | Called on every sort change with the primary column, its direction, the sorted rows, and the full sortColumns config in priority order.
+An empty sortColumns array means the sort was cleared. |

 sortServer | boolean | false | Disable client-side sorting.
 Use with onSort to sort remotely. |